docker/docs/notary/getting_started.md

-When you run a `docker pull` command, Docker Engine is using an integrated Notary library (the same one as Notary CLI) to request the mapping of tag to sha256 digest for the one tag you are interested in (or if you passed the `--all` flag, the client will use the list operation to efficiently retrieve all the mappings).
-Having validated the signatures on the trust data, the client will then instruct the Engine to do a "pull by digest".
+When you run a `docker pull` command, Docker Engine is using an integrated Notary library (the same one as Notary CLI) to request the mapping of tag to sha256 digest for the one tag you are interested in (or if you passed the `--all` flag, the client uses the list operation to efficiently retrieve all the mappings).
+Having validated the signatures on the trust data, the client instructs the Engine to do a "pull by digest".
 During this pull, the Engine uses the sha256 checksum as a content address to request and validate the image manifest from the Docker registry.